LiviuCP/goToScriptsPython/README.md

 6.7.
 Ancestor depth suffix

 This feature is available for any navigation history entry.
-By entering a corresponding suffix to the entry number if is possible to access an ancestor of the directory entry.
+By entering a corresponding alphabetic suffix to the entry number it is possible to access an ancestor of the directory entry.

 The currently available suffixes are:
-- 'a': go to the parent of the directory (same as preceding the entry number by ',' or ",,")
+- 'a': go to the parent of the directory (..)
-- 'b': go to the grandparent
+- 'b': go to the grandparent (../..)
+- 'c': go to third ancestor from the hierarchy (../../..)
+- 'd': go to fourth ancestor from the hierarchy (../../../..)
-- 'c', 'd', 'e': go to the following ancestors
+- 'e': go to fifth ancestor from the hierarchy (../../../../..)

-To use it simply enter the entry number followed by suffix.
-In quick history one would need to enter the entry number preceded by < (for example <2a).
+To navigate to the ancestor directory located at one of the above mentioned depths simply add the suffix to the entry number.
+In quick history one would need to enter the entry number preceded by , and then append the suffix (for example ,2a).
+In any other navigation history/favorites menu just enter the number followed by suffix (for example 2a).

 Example: entry 2, directory /home/my/dir/to/visit/today
-- enter 2a: go to /home/my/dir/to/visit
+- enter 2a: go to /home/my/dir/to/visit (in quick navigation history enter: ,2a)
-- enter 2b: go to /home/my/dir/to
+- enter 2b: go to /home/my/dir/to (quick: ,2b)
-- enter 2c: go to /home/my/dir
+- enter 2c: go to /home/my/dir (quick: ,2c)
-- enter 2d: go to /home/my
+- enter 2d: go to /home/my (quick: ,2d)
-- enter 2e: go to /home
+- enter 2e: go to /home (quick: ,2e)

 Note: the depth to navigate to is obviously capped by the root directory depth.
-For example if the entry from above example were /home/my/dir, then when entering 2e the visited directory would be /.
+For example if the entry from above example were /home/my/dir, then when entering 2e the visited directory would be / as there is no other directory above it.

 7. FALLBACK FOR CURRENT DIRECTORY